Subject, Subject, Subject

-News photographers are some of the best when it comes to including a subject to help tell the story, it’s really no different for us landscape photographers, in its simplest form it is our job to tell compelling stories using just the photo itself, no words.
-If you can tell interesting/compelling stories without any narration you will be well on your way to creating powerful high impact photography.
+News photographers are some of the best when it comes to including a subject to help tell the story.
+It’s really no different for us landscape photographers as in its simplest form it is our job to tell compelling stories using just the photo itself without the use of words.
+If you can tell interesting/compelling stories without any narration, you will be well on your way to creating powerful high impact photography.

 Of course, you can use words also, but in its simplest form, your photo should be able to tell its story without the aid of words.

-If this boat shed belwo had human feelings, could you imagine how it might be feeling?
+If this boat shed below had human feelings, could you imagine how it might be feeling?

-Do you get the sense of Loneliness, Alone, Isolation or maybe even a sense of depression?
+Do you get the sense of Loneliness, Solitude, Isolation or maybe even a sense of depression?

 Subject and Composition

-Again let’s use the above Boat Shed photo for an example, once you have decided on the subject to photograph it’s just a case of deciding where the pieces of the puzzle look best.
+Again, let’s use the above Boat Shed photo as an example.
+Once you have decided on the subject to photograph, it’s just a case of deciding where the pieces of the puzzle look best.
 In this example, I had a couple of choices.

 The Second: Now that I know that I want the jetty in the centre, where do I want to place the subject?
 Again, I really only have a couple of choices: Bottom 1/3, Middle or top 1/3.
 Again on the day, I felt the middle was the best composition.
-Below are some other crop options and Ill think you will agree the above composition is the strongest.
+Below are some other crop options though I think you will agree that the above composition is the strongest.

 Subject and Simplicity

-By including a main subject in your photos you will find you begin to capture more simplistic, stronger, emotive photos with excellent compositions.
+By including a main subject in your photos, you will find that you begin to capture more simplistic, stronger, emotive photos with excellent compositions.